enkelprifti98/metal-isometric-xepa-ubuntu/README.md

 ### Run the ISO installation environment setup script

-We need to install several packages to make the Rescue Mode environment ready for installing an ISO to the server.
+We need to install several packages to make the live linux environment ready for installing an ISO to the server.
 To do so, run the following command to run the setup script:

 ```
 sed -i "s/#DNS=/DNS=147.75.207.207 147.75.207.208/" /etc/systemd/resolved.conf ; systemctl restart systemd-resolved ; apt update && apt install -y curl ; curl -s https://raw.githubusercontent.com/enkelprifti98/metal-isometric-xepa/main/setup.sh | sh